College Admissions Essays:

 along with my best advice and related posts.)

 1. What are some tips to write college admission essays?

-The list of essay-writing tips is long, but some of the best are: start early; include a real-life story, engage the reader at the start, focus on one-point about yourself, don’t try to impress, lose the 5-paragraph essay format, write in a more casual and familiar style, everyday topics work the best, don’t list accomplishments and activities, show your grit by sharing a problem you faced, and above all, make it personal and mainly about you.
+The list of essay-writing tips is long, look but some of the best are: start early; include a real-life story, dosage engage the reader at the start, focus on one-point about yourself, don’t try to impress, lose the 5-paragraph essay format, write in a more casual and familiar style, everyday topics work the best, don’t list accomplishments and activities, show your grit by sharing a problem you faced, and above all, make it personal and mainly about you.

 Learn more: What Makes a College Application Essay Great?

 2. How do I write college admission essays?